 Outdoor enthusiasts can hike or bike the Virginia Creeper Trail, a 35-mile trail that takes you to the Town of Damascus.
 The Appalachian Trail is only 12 minutes from Abingdon for the more adventurous.
 And finally, if you’re looking to learn more about Virginia wines, check out the Abingdon Vineyards.

 Town of Leesburg, Virginia

 The historic Town of Leesburg, Virginia, is about an hour northwest of Washington, DC.
 The town was named after the ancestors of Robert E. Lee in the 1700s.
 Today, Leesburg can be found in Loudoun and holds the government seat for the county.
 Things to do in Leesburg include:

 - Visit the Lost Creek Vineyard and Winery

 - Hiking or Biking the W&OD Trail

 - Leesburg Animal Park

-#10 – Town of Luray, Virginia
+Town of Luray, Virginia

 If you’re looking for a winery or distillery, check out Castle Vineyards, Faithbrooke Barn and Vineyards, or River Hill Distillery.
 Those wanting to get outdoors should take the short drive to Shenandoah National Park, where you can go hiking, go camping, experience waterfalls, go on a scenic drive down Skyline Drive, and more.
 And if the kids need something to do, take them to an adventure park, go ziplining, or visit the Luray Zoo.

-Alexandrea Sumuel is a travel writer and the founder of Wander With Alex, where she provides vacationers and travel enthusiasts with trip ideas, travel guides, news, and itineraries.
-She travels to experience, eat, and explore-- and, on occasion, escape!
-Alex’s mission is to help people travel a little easier.
+Alexandrea Sumuel is a travel writer and the founder of the Wander With Alex travel blog, where she provides vacationers with trip ideas, travel guides, news, and itineraries.
+She travels to experience, eat, explore, and escape!
+Alex’s mission is to help peopl find the perfect vacation destination.